G-code

-G-code (also RS-274) is the most widely-used computer numerical control (CNC) programming language.
-It is used mainly in computer-aided manufacturing to control automated machine tools, as well as from a 3D-printing slicer app.
-It has many variants.
+G-code (abbreviation for geometric code; also called RS-274, standardized today in ISO 6983-1) is the most widely used computer numerical control (CNC) and 3D printing programming language.
+It is used mainly in computer-aided manufacturing to control automated machine tools, as well as for 3D-printer slicer applications.
+G-code has many variants.

 G-code instructions are provided to a machine controller (industrial computer) that tells the motors where to move, how fast to move, and what path to follow.
 The two most common situations are that, within a machine tool such as a lathe or mill, a cutting tool is moved according to these instructions through a toolpath cutting away material to leave only the finished workpiece and/or an unfinished workpiece is precisely positioned in any of up to nine axes around the three dimensions relative to a toolpath and, either or both can move relative to each other.
 The same concept also extends to noncutting tools such as forming or burnishing tools, photoplotting, additive methods such as 3D printing, and measuring instruments.

-Implementations
+History

-The first implementation of a numerical control programming language was developed at the MIT Servomechanisms Laboratory in the late 1950s.
-In the decades since, many implementations have been developed by many (commercial and noncommercial) organizations.
-G-code has often been used in these implementations.
-The main standardized version used in the United States was settled by the Electronic Industries Alliance in the early 1960s.
-A final revision was approved in February 1980 as RS-274-D. In other countries, the standard ISO 6983 is often used, but many European countries use other standards.
+The first implementation of a numerical control programming language was developed at the MIT Servomechanisms Laboratory in the 1950s.
+In the decades that followed, many implementations were developed by numerous organizations, both commercial and noncommercial.
+Elements of G-code had often been used in these implementations.
+The first standardized version of G-code used in the United States, RS-274, was published in 1963 by the Electronic Industries Alliance (EIA; then known as Electronic Industries Association).
+In 1974, EIA approved RS-274-C, which merged RS-273 (variable block for positioning and straight cut) and RS-274-B (variable block for contouring and contouring/positioning).
+A final revision of RS-274 was approved in 1979, as RS-274-D. In other countries, the standard ISO 6983 (finalized in 1982) is often used, but many European countries use other standards.
 For example, DIN 66025 is used in Germany, and PN-73M-55256 and PN-93/M-55251 were formerly used in Poland.

+From the 1970s to 1990s, many CNC machine tool builders attempted to overcome compatibility difficulties by standardizing on machine tool controllers built by Fanuc.
+Siemens was another market dominator in CNC controls, especially in Europe.
+In the 2010s, controller differences and incompatibility were mitigated with the widespread adoption of CAD/CAM applications that could output the appropriate G-code to operate a specific machine through a software tool called a post-processor (sometimes shortened to "post").